Rahul1398-sudo/Git-first/README.md

 # Git-first

 This is my first Git Repository.
 <br>
-As Author - Rahul Ranjan
+As Author - Rahul Ranjan karn